Your Cart is empty

 It's also the name of the record company formed by Emerson, Lake and Palmer in January 1973.

 ELP's second album, Tarkus, aside from featuring some blistering prog and a rare guitar solo from Greg Lake, also contained the anti-war Tarkus suite, which ran across all of side one.
 The Tarkus was a sort of mechanical armadillo, said by Greg Lake to represent the military-industrial complex.
-ER, right.
+Er, right, Greg.
+Nothing says war more than an armadillo.
 The Tarkus is eventually defeated by a Manticore.
 It's sort of hard to explain, really.
 You kind of have to listen to it.

 Anyway, aside from worrying about World War Three and mechanadillos, ELP were also unhappy with their label, Atlantic Records, and the sort of Seventies supergroup that sold the number of LPs that Keith Emerson, Greg Lake and Carl Palmer did were not in a position to have to put up with being unhappy with their label.
 After their third LP, Trilogy, they were ready to go it alone.